Francesco-Ranieri/music-genre-classification/docs/dev_utils.md

 ```

 ## CREATE DISTRO FEAT_EXTRACTOR
-If you want to create a distro on Pypi, just simply add a tag on github and, the github action just do it for you !.
+If you want to create a distro on Pypi, just simply add a tag on github and, the github action just do it for you ! <br>
 If you want to create a distro from your local machine and push it to pypi, use this commands:

 ```